lakejs/lake-docs/reference/index.md

 ## spellcheck

 The `spellcheck` defines whether the editor is checked for spelling errors.
-For more details on `spellcheck`, refer to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/spellcheck).
+For more details on `spellcheck`, refer to the [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/spellcheck) page.

 * Type: `boolean`
 * Default: `false`